awslabs/sagemaker-debugger/docs/analysis.md

 - `collection (Collection or str)` You can filter tensors belonging to a collection by either passing a collection object or the name of collection as a string.
 You can only pass one of `regex` or `collection` parameters.

 ###### Returns
 `list[str]`: List of strings representing names of tensors matching the given arguments.
-Arguments are processed as follows: get the list of tensor names for given step and mode. saved for given step matching all the given arguments, i.e. intersection of tensors matching each of the parameters.
+Arguments are processed as follows: get the list of tensor names for given step and mode, saved for given step matching all the given arguments, i.e. intersection of tensors matching each of the parameters.

 ###### Examples
 - `trial.tensor_names()` Returns all tensors saved for any step or mode.
 - `trial.tensor_names(step=10, mode=modes.TRAIN)` Returns tensors saved for training step 10
-- `trial.tensor_names(regex='relu')` Returns all tensors matching the regex pattern relu saved for any step or mode.
+- `trial.tensor_names(regex='relu')` Returns all tensors matching the regex pattern `relu` saved for any step or mode.
-- `trial.tensor_names(collection='gradients')` Returns tensors from gradients collection
+- `trial.tensor_names(collection='gradients')` Returns tensors from collection "gradients"
-- `trial.tensor_names(step=10, mode=modes.TRAIN, regex='softmax')` Returns tensor saved for 10th training step which match the regex `softmax`
+- `trial.tensor_names(step=10, mode=modes.TRAIN, regex='softmax')` Returns tensor saved for 10th training step which matches the regex `softmax`

 #### tensor
-Retrieve the `smdebug.core.tensor.Tensor` object by the given name tname.
+Retrieve the `smdebug.core.tensor.Tensor` object by the given name `tname`.
 You can review all the methods that this Tensor object provides [here](#Tensor).
 ```python
 trial.tensor(tname)
 ```